 Some employers limit their searches to those who have 100% complete profiles, so it is worthwhile to focus first on fully developing yours.
-These are key elements:
+These are crucial elements:

 A professional-looking photo: LinkedIn profiles with a picture are 14 times more likely to be viewed.
-Keep the photo cropped to a head and shoulders shot; choose one that is well-lit, in focus, and doesn’t have a busy background.
-Make sure it is recent and that you represent yourself appropriately for your industry.
+Keep the image cropped to a head and shoulders shot; choose one that is well-lit, in focus, and doesn’t have a busy background.
+Make sure it is recent and represent yourself appropriately for your industry.

-A well-written summary: Use the summary to communicate the experience you’ve gained, the skills you’ve developed, and where you’re hoping/planning of applying them.
+A well-written summary: Use the outline to communicate the experience you’ve gained, the skills you’ve developed, and where you’re hoping/planning to apply them.
 You have 2000 characters to express the direction you would like your career to take, and it’s also an opportunity to demonstrate your writing skills.
-A bonus: the writing style acceptable on LinkedIn can be less formal than a resume, though you still need to take care with spelling and grammar.
+A bonus: the writing style acceptable on LinkedIn can be less formal than a resume, though you still need to cover spelling and grammar.

-A list of skills and expertise: Use key words to convey the skills you have that an employer could search for.
+A list of skills and expertise: Use keywords to convey the skills that an employer could search for.
 Look at profiles of other people working in your future field to get ideas about what to include.
 Your connections will have the ability to “endorse” your skills, which provides validation to employers looking at your profile.

 A list of experiences: Show your background by listing the experiences you’ve had through internships, part-time jobs, volunteer activities, and campus involvement.
-Some people simply import their resume, but consider using this opportunity to enhance what your resume shows and describe your time with each experience in the first person using qualitative terms.
+Some people import their resume but consider using this opportunity to enhance your resume and describe your time with each experience in the first person using qualitative terms.

 At least 3 recommendations: Ask former supervisors or colleagues to provide a recommendation in order to get your profile to 100% complete status.